ogzyzy/aws-image-scaler/README.md

 Upload a photo to S3.
 To do this, go to the S3 service, select the source bucket, and navigate to the 'images' folder.
 Then, click 'Upload'.
 <img width="1095" alt="Screenshot 2024-02-26 at 19 32 52" src="https://github.com/ogzyzy/aws-image-scaler/assets/157073744/30cb5d48-3590-48e1-84a5-ee9e40000226">

+Drag and drop or click Add files.
 <img width="1095" alt="Screenshot 2024-02-26 at 19 32 52" src="https://github.com/ogzyzy/aws-image-scaler/assets/157073744/5b3a3d2e-f414-4653-b934-15e49ada2fad">
+Then click Upload.
 <img width="1095" alt="Screenshot 2024-02-26 at 19 32 52" src="https://github.com/ogzyzy/aws-image-scaler/assets/157073744/e40ad3ba-c640-49b5-8935-9dd6d0471749">